mmarbout/MetaKids/pipeline.md

 ## Shotgun reads treatment, assembly and annotation

-### clean SG reads using Trimmomatic and start the Assembly and its annotation
+### clean SG reads using Trimmomatic, remove host reads and start the Assembly and its annotation

 ```sh
 sbatch "$master_dir"/Trimmomatic_SG.sh "$sample"